socon-dev/socon/README.rst

 The framework also provide features like managers and hooks.
-These features will allow you to increase the functionalities of your framework while maintaining genericity accross your different projects.
+These features will allow you to increase the functionalities of your framework while maintaining genericity across your different projects.

 Documentation
 =============